 So it probably goes without saying that I don’t watch (or even own a) TV.

-I just can’t bring myself to expose my family to all the marketing messages, no matter how cool some of the shows may be, but because every commercial seems to end up on YouTube, I still get to vomit laugh at how stupid the advertising people think we are.
+I just can’t bring myself to expose my family to all the marketing messages, no matter how cool some of the shows may be, but because every commercial seems to end up on YouTube, I still get to laugh at how stupid the advertising people think we are.
+Although not everything is bad, popular media streaming like TV or Internet do use manipulative marketing to get to people, but there is still serious business that use the right kind of marketing on magazines or signs and use serious companies like Fort Lauderdale Signs to create it and in these way sell whatever they want to sell without fooling anyone.

 And one of the easiest targets is men.